r-dube/pickingflowers/nortel.md

 One example was the theft of Nortel Network's intellectual property to aid Huawei's product and business development.

 ## China's five-year plans
+China's sixth five-year plan (1981-1985) initiated China's focus on telecom and networking.
+This plan required Chinese bureaucrats to "gather the captial neccessary to strengthen the construction of key projects ... in communications..."
+Subsequently, the seventh plan (1986-1990) asked the bureaucrats to "speed up the construction of ... communications, telecommunications, ... industries."
+Huawei got its start in this enivironment of catching up with the developed countries on communications and networking technologies.

 ## Telecommunications and networking in the 1990s
 In the 1990s Telecommunications and networking were undergoing multiple changes.